SamiHei/currency-converter/CurrencyConverter.package/CurrencyType.class/README.md

 Simple class to store currency type.
-Type is aString as for example 'USD' or 'EUR'
+Type is String as for example 'USD' or 'EUR'

 Its API is
-- type
+- type: String

 Valid types:
 'GBP' = British Pound